UnifiedPush/specifications/definitions.md

 ## Push System

-This is the whole system involved in the delivering of the message from the application server to the end user application.
+This is the whole system involved in the delivering of the push message from the application server to the end user application.

 ## Application Push Protocol
 Or Application Server Protocol

-This is the protocol the application server use to send message.
+This is the protocol the application server use to send push message.

 ## Provider Receiving Protocol

-This is the protocol the Push Provider use to receive message.
+This is the protocol the Push Provider use to receive push message.

 ## Provider Push Protocol

-This is the protocol the Push Provider use to send message to the distributor application.
+This is the protocol the Push Provider use to send push message to the distributor application.

 ## Distributor Receiving Protocol